rulkens/EosPython/README.md

 The server port defaults to `5153` and can be configured using the following environment variable:

     EOS_SOCKET_PORT=5153

+To run the server on your Raspberry PI, navigate to the main directory and

+    sudo python socketserver.py

+You can then navigate to the web interface on the pre-defined port or write your own websocket interface!

 ## Eos Hardware
 The EOS lamp contains 32 10W, 12V halogen lights.
 All of them can be switched by applying a 5V voltage to their